 We believe every individual has the potential to learn and grow.
 By connecting the generations, we can do this.
 Research shows that participatory arts projects can reduce feelings of social isolation by 80%.

 I must say that in my heart, because of the culture, I thought we might not get on, but we have

-Magic Me provides opportunities and places for strangers to meet and become good neighbours and friends.
-Working together in creative ways, participants learn from one another, making connections which strengthen our community, building resilience to cope with tough times.
+We provide opportunities and places for strangers to meet and become good neighbours and friends.
+Working together in creative ways, participants learn from one another, making connections that strengthen our community and build resilience to cope with tough times.
 However, we cannot do it by ourselves.